The Future is Low-Emission Businesses

 But we don’t become carbon neutral overnight – it’s a hill to climb to get there.
 Waiting for the Govt to get its ducks in a row and figure out its framework for monitoring and managing the ETS and the Zero Carbon act is wasting precious time.
 We’re all going to need to make changes, or we’ll be adding additional lines to our budget to pay for our emissions.

-- The first step in what to do, is agreeing to start doing something.
+The first step is agreeing to start doing something.

 In a nutshell, you have Scope 1, 2, & 3 emissions;